TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Materials and Methods

-\textbf{\HDLSS{} data} are a specific type of tabular data where the number of features is much larger than the number of samples, i.e., $m \gg n$.
+\textbf{HDLSS data} are a specific type of tabular data where the number of features is much larger than the number of samples, i.e., $m \gg n$.
 Such data typically occur in the biomedical domain.
 For example, cancer data from The Cancer Genome Atlas (TCGA) provide high-dimensional multi-omics measurements from cancer patients, such as those with ovarian cancer~\citep{tcga-ov}.
 In this setting, a typical classification problem is the identification of cancer subtypes.
 Improving the accuracy and robustness of predictive machine learning models supports precise diagnoses and personalized treatments, ultimately improving patient outcomes.
 A key difficulty arises from the high-dimensional feature space of molecular data, where noisy or irrelevant measurements often obscure subtype-specific signals.
 This complexity inhibits the detection of biologically meaningful patterns and hinders the ability to distinguish molecular differences between tumor subtypes.

-\textbf{Interpretability} is crucial, especially for biomedical downstream tasks.
-However, for \HDLSS{} data common post-hoc interpretability methods are unreliable~\citep{posthoc-fail}.
-For example, traditional permutation-based testing approaches like SHAP~\citep{lundberg-neurips17a} require computing scores for each variable multiple times across multiple permutations, making it computationally infeasible for high-dimensional datasets.
+\textbf{Biomedical downstream tasks demand interpretability} due to their sensitive nature.
+However, for HDLSS data, common post-hoc interpretability methods are unreliable~\citep{posthoc-fail}.
+For example, traditional permutation-based testing approaches like SHAP~\citep{lundberg2017unified} require computing scores for each variable multiple times across multiple permutations, making it computationally demanding for high-dimensional datasets.
 Additionally, the low sample size reduces the stability of the results.